jesseruben/toronto-network-map/README.md

 want to contribute to this project please get in touch with us or open a pull request so we can review your code before putting it into our development branches.

+## Install GEOIP globally with the following command
+brew install geoip